-Note: Unintentional changes to the settings can terminate the connection between your PC and the device.
+Unintentional changes to the settings can terminate the connection between your PC and the device.
 To keep the device accessible, enable the Undo configuration modifications function in the Basic Settings > Load/Save dialog, before changing any settings.
 Using the function, the device continuously checks if it can still be reached from the IP address of your PC.
 If the connection is lost, then the device loads the configuration profile saved in the non-volatile memory (NVM) after the specified time.
 Afterwards, the device can be accessed again.

-- To keep the modified settings even after restarting the device, perform the following steps: - □ Open the Basic Settings > Load/Save dialog. - \Box In the table, mark the checkbox far left in the table row of the desired configuration profile. - □ When the checkbox in the Selected column is unmarked, click the ≡ button and then the Select item. - □ Click the □ button to save your current changes.
+To keep the modified settings even after restarting the device, perform the following steps:

+- □ Open the Basic Settings > Load/Save dialog. - □ In the table, mark the checkbox far left in the table row of the desired configuration profile. - Click the button to save your current changes.